digitalvortex/fungame/README.md

 go run cmd/main.go
 ```

+### User Input

+During the game, you will be prompted to complete a coding challenge.
+The challenge will ask you to reverse a specific string.
+You will need to type the exact reversed string as your answer.
+For example:

+- **Challenge**: Write a function in Go to reverse the string `'save_the_planet'` and return it.
+- **Example Input**: `save_the_planet`
+- **Expected Output**: `tenalp_eht_evas`

+Make sure to provide your answer within the specified time limit to successfully complete the task.

 ### Running Tests

 To ensure everything is working correctly, you can run the tests included in the project.
 Use the following command: